 How to Start a Memorial Scholarship Fund

 When someone holds a special place in your heart, makes a big impact in your life or changes the community for good, it’s fitting to honor their contributions.
-This is especially true for those who seek to memorialize individuals through a scholarship program.
+This is especially true for those who seek to commemorate individuals through a memorial scholarship fund.
 Education is the gift that lasts a lifetime, and a memorial scholarship program provides a meaningful way for a family, foundation or company to honor that special person while carrying his or her legacy forward to future generations of students.

 Memorial scholarship programs are created at all times: a loved one may pass away unexpectedly, and a family wishes to establish a program immediately; or a company may wait a year or two before implementing a program.
 Whether establishing a program sooner or later, Scholarship America recognizes the sensitive and important nature of making a memorial scholarship program as meaningful as the namesake attached to it.